 Your car’s involvement means that your insurance is also involved.

 If the driver is not exempt from your policy for any reason, such as an age restriction, then your car insurance should provide benefits for all damages as based on the limitations of your coverage.

-One of the benefits of car insurance is financial peace of mind.
-This extends out to many different situations, including times when you need to let other people drive your car.
+One of the benefits of car insurance is a financial peace of mind.
+This peace of mind extends out to many different situations, including times when you need to let other people drive your car.
 Unfortunately, as is typical with most insurance policies, if you end up using your benefits you may be greeted with an increase in premiums.

 Finding Car Insurance Quotes